1885 SAFA season

+A new senior Adelaide Football Club formed from a merger of North Adelaide Junior and North Parks clubs from the Adelaide and Suburban Football Association joined.

+However, two inaugural clubs - South Park on 18 March 1885 and Victorians (North Adelaide) on 21 April 1885 both resigned and disbanded before the season commenced reducing the number of teams in the competition to 4.

 The 1885 SAFA season was the first time since 1878 that all clubs played a fixed number of games.

 Twenty three of the thirty games played had crowd figures quoted for an approximate average of 1,800 spectators per game.